 Cheryl Getz, EdD, DIRECTOR, Leadership Minor

-Emily Young, PhD, EXECUTIVE DIRECTOR, Nonprofit and Philanthropic Institute
+Emily Young, PhD, EXECUTIVE DIRECTOR, The Nonprofit Institute

-TBD, EXECUTIVE DIRECTOR, Jacobs Institute for Innovation in Education
+Lisa Dawley, PhD, EXECUTIVE DIRECTOR, The Jacobs Institute for Innovation in Education

 Edward DeRoche, PhD, DIRECTOR, Character Education Resource Center